apache/spark/README.md

 1. Installing just Airflow:

-NOTE!!!

-Only `pip` installation is currently officially supported.
+> Note: Only `pip` installation is currently officially supported.

 While they are some successes with using other tools like [poetry](https://python-poetry.org) or [pip-tools](https://pypi.org/project/pip-tools), they do not share the same workflow as